-A critical temporary wall is one that is necessary to maintain the safety of the traveling public, or structural integrity of nearby structures or utilities for the duration of the construction contract.
+A critical temporary wall is a temporary wall that is necessary to maintain the safety of the traveling public, or structural integrity of nearby structures or utilities during construction.
 Traffic lanes located either above or below a grade separation and within the limits shown in SDM Chapter 19, will require the design of a critical temporary wall.